AdamHayball/RPiZero2W-Pwnagotchi/README.md

   # Using Win32 Disk Imager to create a backup image

-This completed the setup, providing a fully functional and portable Pwnagotchi system.
+This completed the setup, providing a fully functional and portable stealth Pwnagotchi system.
+Power is provided via a battery bank and the whole setup fits conveniently in a pocket or backpack.